 Also, from our experience, try to stay away from trees such as pines or pecan trees that drip sap or natural dyes that will damage your vehicle’s topside.

 Washing your RV and vehicles is the second line of defense to keeping them a protected from the effects of salt corrosion.
 Use a mild automotive wash

 A good coat of wax will help protect your RV and vehicle(s) from UV rays and the salt spray from immediately adhering to the paint finish.

-We hope these RV tips on how to protect your RV from the salt air and sun help you understand the ramifications if you ignore them.
-As a familiar Neil Young song goes, “rust never sleeps”.
+We hope these tips on how to protect your RV from the salt air and sun help you understand the ramifications should you ignore them.

 As the Crazy Horse and Neil Young album goes, “Rust Never Sleeps”.
 This includes when it attacks your RV and motor vehicles.

 Therefore, to keep your RV shiny and glistening in the sun, it’s important to properly maintain her beautiful finish.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on them and/or making a purchase, there is no extra charge or added fees.